wehelie/mvc/README.md

 In the above directory tree, the only files visible to the users is the `public` folder.

-The hidden `includes` folder basically contains one helper function that like like this:
+The hidden `includes` folder basically contains one `helper` function that looks like this: